microsoft/botframework-solutions/docs/site/_docs/reference/skills/productivity-todo.md

   ]
 ```

-2.Add your list type name and its synonym in `Responses\Shared\ToDoString.resx`
+2.Add your list type name and its synonym in `Responses/Shared/ToDoString.resx`

 Name | Value |
 ---- | ----- |
 Homework | Homework |
 HomeworkSynonym | homework, home work |

 3.Modify your LUIS file.
-Modify `Deployment\Resources\LU\en\todo.lu` so that your LUIS app can tell these new ListType entities.
+Modify `Deployment/Resources/LU/en/todo.lu` so that your LUIS app can tell these new ListType entities.
 You can provide more utterance to make your LUIS model perform better.

 ```diff
 ## AddToDo